Research Collaboration Opportunity in Europe for NSF Awardees

 This letter invites current NSF grantees to submit supplemental funding requests for research visits to any identified, appropriate ERC-funded European research group.
 NSF particularly encourages requests from NSF grantees who are early in their careers or who are still actively building their careers.
 Further, the letter gives instructions on how to submit supplemental funding requests and other relevant policies and requirements.

 ERCEA has provided a list of ERC-funded principal investigators (PIs) and research teams interested in hosting NSF grantees.
-NSF grantees should request this list via email from Roxanne Nikolaus, Office of International Science and Engineering, at firstname.lastname@example.org, and then communicate directly with ERC PIs to ascertain areas of mutual interest and research goals for a visit.
+The NSF Office of International Science and Engineering website provides instructions on how to access this list at https://www.nsf.gov/od/oise/IntlCollaborations/EuropeanUnion/index.jsp.
+NSF grantees should communicate directly with ERC PIs to ascertain areas of mutual interest and research goals for a visit.
 NSF grantees then must discuss plans for the visit(s) with the NSF Program Officer managing their award prior to submitting a supplemental funding request.
 If approved by NSF, the request is forwarded by NSF to ERCEA for review and confirmation with the ERC-funded project.

 The European hosts will provide funding to support in-country living expenses during the visits.